devendiranpraba15/simple-jwt-auth/README.md

 - Then run with
   - pnpm dev

-# Building the project
+# Building both the project frontend and backend

+- Run pnpm build-all from the project root directory

+# Run both the project frontend and backend

-- Run pnpm build from the project root directory
+- Run pnpm dev-run from the project root directory